 At the rear, you will get two buttons which are BIOS Flash and Clear CMOS.
 The Clear CMOS is particularly helpful when your system runs into a problem and doesn’t boots up after you mess up with something in the BIOS.
 All of these features are outstanding for any high-end extreme build but you must have a few thousand dollars in your pocket for your PC as this motherboard costs $400.

-One of the top high-end motherboards that can let you overclock even a Ryzen 3900X strongly comes from the ASUS catalogue.
-This board uses 14+2 power phases using doubling method and uses IR3555 MOSFETs for more stability in overclocking.
+One of the top high-end motherboards that can let you overclock even a Ryzen 3900X strongly comes from the ASUS catalog.
+This board uses 14+2 power phases with IR3555 MOSFETs for more stability in overclocking.
 This one gives a tough competition to the MSI MEG X570 ACE and provides so many additional features including onboard troubleshooting features like Rest/Start buttons and LCD display for displaying error codes.

 For cooling and RGB, there are several fan headers as well as ARGB headers, and also a USB Type C port for the case front panel.
 The only major drawback of this board is that even at a price that crosses the $350 mark, it isn’t equipped with a Wifi adapter which is ridiculous and you will have to use a Wifi adapter or a PCI card for that.